Bay Area Health Psychology

 Minors and Parents

-Patients who are under the age of 18 and are not legally emancipated should be aware that law generally allows parents to examine their child's Clinical Record (with some exceptions).
+clients who are under the age of 18 and are not legally emancipated should be aware that law generally allows parents to examine their child's Clinical Record (with some exceptions).
 However, because privacy in psychotherapy is often crucial to successful progress, particularly with adolescents, we may request that parents' respect the confidentiality of their child's treatment by not requesting the child's treatment records.
 If parents agree, during treatment we provide them with general information about the progress of the child's treatment and his/her attendance at scheduled sessions.
 We also provide parents with a summary of their child's treatment when it is complete.
 However, even with parental agreement to the confidentiality of their child's treatment, if we feel the child is in danger or is a danger to someone else, we will notify the parents of this concern.

 CONTACT US